 One of the wonderful things skiers most enjoy about Val d’Isere is the length of the season – the slopes open earlier in the winter and close later in the spring, and the quality of the snow is kept consistent throughout the season.
 How is this accomplished?
 With artificial snow-making machines keeping the powder perfect whilst you sleep in your chalets, Val d’Isere never need disappoint.

 The first snow cannon was created by Art Hunt, Dave Richey and Wayne Pierce in 1950, but the technology wasn’t widely adopted until early in the 1970s.
 Now, many ski resorts take advantage of snow cannons to keep their slopes in excellent condition.
-It’s good news for skiing guests staying in chalets; Val d’Isere, among many other places, has undoubtedly benefited from Hunt, Richey and Pierce’s invention.
+It’s good news for skiing guests staying in chalets in Val d’Isere, among many other places, which have undoubtedly benefited from Hunt, Richey and Pierce’s invention.

 The Technology of Snowmaking

 The basic principle of snow making is to force water and pressurised air through the snow cannon (or snow gun) on to the ski slopes.
 In modern snow cannons, water and compressed air are injected together to form tiny ice crystals, and then further droplets of water are injected into the air stream of the cannon’s fan.
 The tiny ice crystals form “nucleation points” for the larger snow crystals to form around – the way a pearl needs a smaller object to form around.